Home News Trooli to Withdraw FTTC Broadband from Two Kent UK Villages

 Openreach Copper Retirement Forces Trooli’s Hand

 Trooli’s decision stems from Openreach’s ongoing efforts to retire its legacy copper-based phone and line rental services.
-The Kent network, built in 2017 using sub-loop unbundling (SLU) technology, relies on Openreach’s infrastructure.
+The Kent network, built in 2017 using sub-loop unbundling (SLU) technology, relies on Openreach’s Infrastructure.
 With the copper switch-off looming, Trooli says it will no longer be able to provide broadband to these properties.

 “We have no part in Openreach’s decision to switch off WLR, but if it goes ahead as planned, we can’t continue to provide these properties with a broadband connection,” a Trooli spokesperson explained.